How to Prepare for a Tight Truckload Market: 4 Things Shippers Can Do

 Have Realistic Transit Times

-Whenever possible, schedule pick up and deliveries that set carriers up for success.
+Whenever possible, schedule pick-ups and deliveries that make carriers want to haul your freight.

 Turn Drivers as Quickly as Possible